jonkster/biot/README.md

 attached to locations around the body, the movement of the limbs can be monitored or recorded.

-The prototype Biotz nodes are currently implemented using ATSAMR21ZLL-EK and ATSAMR21-XPRO boards, if the system appears viable the plan being to then build purpose designed Biotz devices using ATMEL atsamr21ga microcontrollers.
+The prototype Biotz nodes were initially implemented using ATSAMR21ZLL-EK and ATSAMR21-XPRO boards, the latest version uses an ATSAMR21B-MZ210PA module and MPU9250 IMU device.

 The nodes run a forked version of RIOT OS (see https://github.com/RIOT-OS/RIOT for the 'real' RIOT not my hacked up one).
-My forked version is at https://github.com/jonkster/RIOT and is forked to allow me to support the (currently) unsupported ATSAMR21ZLL-EK boards and also some customised bits I have added to the ATSAMR21-XPRO boards.
+My forked version is at https://github.com/jonkster/RIOT and is forked to allow me to support the (currently) unsupported ATSAMR21ZLL-EK boards, the ATSAMR21B-MZ210PA module and the MPU9250 IMU device and also some customised bits I have added to the ATSAMR21-XPRO boards.
+NB the coding standard for my changes is not production quality and shouldn't be pushed back into the 'real' RIOT without significant refactoring - my stuff is prototype/proof of concept only!).

-They communicate using 6lowPAN with an edge router (currently an ATSAMR21-XPRO board with a SLIP network interface to the wider network).
+The nodes communicate using 6lowPAN with an edge router (currently an ATSAMR21-ZLLK board with a SLIP network interface to the wider network).
 The edge router is the root of a number of Biotz sensor devices.

 This stuff is very experimental and a work in progress.
 Code quality (my code anyway) ranges from crap to even worse.
 You have been warned. :)